KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 - Drag and Drop

 In short, this tool simulates the natural learning cycle of “trial and improvement,” making SmartBook sessions smoother, faster, and more focused on completion efficiency rather than accuracy chasing.

+---

+## 🧩 Conclusion

+This project began as a **fun and educational experiment** — inspired by a similar idea I once came across — to learn more about how **browser extensions**, **web automation**, and **content scripting** work under the hood.
+It was a valuable opportunity to explore how the DOM can be interacted with programmatically and how extensions can enhance or automate user experiences.

+That said, this tool was created **strictly for educational and research purposes only.** I do **not** encourage, support, or condone using this extension to bypass academic effort or violate any form of academic integrity policy.

+SmartBook assignments are designed to help you **learn through practice**, not to test your ability to cheat automation systems.
+I **highly encourage everyone** to maintain integrity, complete assignments honestly, and use projects like this one purely to **understand browser development concepts** — not to misuse them.